 Many of the “anti-lean” stories I hear sound like descriptions of situations or methods that I would hardly describe as “Lean.”
-There are many problems with the word “Lean,” but we’re pretty well stuck with it.
+There are many problems with the word “Lean,” (see one such example) but we're pretty well stuck with it.

-- “Lean” is often used in a negative sense that has nothing to do with the Toyota Production System, as in “we have a very lean staff,” meaning “we don’t have enough people to get the job done.”
+- “Lean” is often used in a negative sense that has nothing to do with the Toyota Production System, as in “we have very lean staffing levels,” meaning “we don't have enough people to get the job done.”
 That's not the Lean concept at all.
 A Lean organization makes sure we have the right number of people to do the work the right way.

 - There is no official ‘keeper of the lean” to officially bestow the “lean” title on any practice or behavior.
 We're free to describe pretty much anything we like as “lean,” the only downside might be getting mocked in the lean community, but that's not much downside, is it?

-For example, the “5S” program in the UK that was described as “demeaning.”
-From the news reports, this didn’t sound very “lean,” in terms of doing anything much to reduce waste or improve things for employees.
-Does this give “lean” a bad name or does it give the consultants and the managers a bad name?
-People tend to blame “lean.”
+For example, this “5S” program in the UK that was described as “demeaning.”
+From the news reports, this didn't sound very “Lean,” (in a Toyota sense) in terms of doing anything much to reduce waste or improve things for employees.
+Does this give “Lean” a bad name or does it give the consultants and the managers a bad name?
+People tend to blame “Lean.”

-When companies use lean methods to drive layoffs, something most lean consultants (myself included) say you shouldn’t do since it understandbly drains any employee enthusiasm for lean, does this give “lean” a bad name or that company a bad name?
-People blame “lean” and say that “lean” led to their layoffs.
+When companies use Lean methods to drive layoffs, something most Lean consultants (myself included) say you shouldn't do since it understandably drains any employee enthusiasm for lean, does this give “Lean” a bad name or that company a bad name?
+People blame “Lean” and say that “Lean” led to their layoffs.

 We need a phrase that describes these “bad” or misguided attempts at Lean, things that give Lean a bad name.